 - Do the other review, self test, and algebra review items.
 (Answers in the text.)

-- Take the remainder of the allotted time working through selected problems from the Project section.
+- Take the remainder of the allotted time to work through selected problems from the Project section.
 (The Project section contains the most interesting material in the book, so don’t short-change it!)
 The method here is the same as for the Central section: view the demonstrations at any time, print out the pdf solution guide, work through as many problems as you can, and at the end, read through the entire pdf solution guide.
 It is best to try each project problem on your own first, but reading through the solutions of all the project problems at the end will still be of some benefit.